odipojames/News-app/README.md

 Description
-News app  is a web application that displays a list of various news sources.
+News app  is a web application that displays a list of various news sources through https://news-app-python.herokuapp.com/ .
 On choosing a news source, it will preview the top news articles of the day.
 Clicking a news article will redirect the user to read it fully from the news source.
 It achieves this by using the News API.

 You can view the site at:Heroku